VitielloL/VitielloL/README.md

 # Hey, I'm Lucas Vitiello a developer
-I've been programming for 1 year and a half and I’m always looking to study and develop new projects to feed my knowledge and my github.
-My social networks, portfolio and contacts are just below.
+I have been a programmer for 3.5 years, constantly seeking to learn and develop new projects to expand my knowledge and enrich my GitHub portfolio.
+My social media, portfolio, professional experiences with technologies, and contact information are listed below.

 ## My page with projects I developed
 <a href="https://vitiello-portfolio.vercel.app/" target="_blank">https://vitiello-portfolio.vercel.app/</a>